CompuTec/processforce-docs/current/user-guide/mrp/mrp-2-5/wizard.md

 **Include Existing Inventory**: To consider the existing inventory quantities of this warehouse in MRP calculation, select this checkbox.

-**Include Demand**: Select the checkbox to consider all sources of demand from this warehouse, including requirements from the inventory level in the MRP calculation.
+<u>**Include Demand**</u>: Select the checkbox to consider all sources of demand from this warehouse, including requirements from the inventory level in the MRP calculation.

 **Note:**

 - Supplies with negative quantities are regarded as demands.
 For example, a purchase order is typically a source of supply.
 However, if the purchase order has a line with a negative quantity, then this line is included as a demand.
 - If you deselect the checkbox, the MRP does not consider inventory level requirements for this warehouse, regardless of your inventory level definition in MRP Wizard.

-**Include Supply**: To consider all sources of supply in the MRP calculation, select the checkbox.
+<u>**Include Supply**</u>: To consider all sources of supply in the MRP calculation, select the checkbox.

 **Note**: Demands with negative quantities are regarded as supplies.
 For example, a sales order is typically a source of demand.
 However, if the sales order has a line with a negative quantity, then this line is included as supply.